mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 We’re headquartered in Palo Alto, California and, like many open source companies, Mattermost's staff and contributors are widely geographically located.
 We run as a distributed, high performance, and high trust team using a few principles:

-#### 1. Work anywhere with good internet
+#### 1. Work remotely with good internet

-Working from anywhere means more time with loved ones, no commute, and controlling everything about your workspace.
+Working remotely offers flexibility, more time with loved ones, no commute, and controlling everything about your workspace.

 The one requirement is having the ability to [join video calls using Zoom](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux) between 8am and 1pm California time, which requires a reliable internet connection.
 Recommended download/upload speeds should be 8 Mbps/512 kbps for smooth group calling and screensharing, with a bare minimum of 4 Mbps/128 kbps.
 The [Ookla Speed Test](https://www.speedtest.net/) can be used to check your internet speed.